-I. Resource Built
+I. Resources Built

-Total number of review meetings Total number of Awareness campaigns conducted at village level along with the baseline door-to-door survey Digital video recording of the survey and educational programmes on eye health Meetings with Velugu Project personnel [Govt. of Andhra Pradesh, 2 Society for Elimination of Rural Poverty (SERP)] Orientation of CEHWs to tapping local resources in project area 3
+Activities Total Number of review Meetings 8 Total Number of Awareness campaigns conducted at village level along with the baseline door-to-door survey 10 Digital Video Recording of the survey and educational programmes on eye health 1 Meetings with Velugu Project personnel (Govt.
+Of Andhra Pradesh, Society for Elimination of Rural Poverty (SERP)) 2 Orientation of CEHWs to tapping local resources in project area 3